libktx/ktx/README.md

   compile "io.github.libktx:ktx-app:$ktxVersion"
 }
 ```

+Note that defining `ktxVersion` is not necessary and versions can be set directly in the `dependencies` section,
+but extracting the versions is a good practice and will speed up updating if you include multiple KTX modules.

 **KTX** modules should generally be added to the dependencies of the shared `core` module of your LibGDX application.